kristian-enaga/autonomous-revenue-recovery-engine/README.md

 5. **Text Parsing & Custom Mail Dispatch:** Leverages standard `Text Parser` to extract generated email bodies and subjects, then fires recovery emails via `Custom Mail`.
 6. **Supabase Logging & State Persistence:** Writes scenario execution data and recovery state directly to database tables for audit logging.

 ---

+## 🔌 System Compatibility & CRM Integration (GHL, HubSpot, Salesforce)

+While this workflow uses **Supabase** as its high-speed execution log, the entire system is completely **CRM-agnostic**.
+It operates as an independent backend engine that connects seamlessly into your existing marketing tech stack.

+Without changing the core recovery logic, the output nodes can be configured to sync directly with your preferred CRM or database:

+* **GoHighLevel (GHL):** Automatically create/update contacts, trigger `Abandoned Cart` tags, push custom AI email copy into notes, and advance leads through your sales pipeline.
+* **HubSpot / Salesforce / Klaviyo:** Sync AI-generated copy directly into customer timeline activities and custom properties for multi-channel follow-up.
+* **Custom Enterprise Databases:** Retain raw execution logs in Supabase, PostgreSQL, or Snowflake for reporting, privacy compliance, and audit trails.

+> **Key Client Benefit:** Zero vendor lock-in.
+You get enterprise-grade AI state management without migrating away from your current CRM or database setups.

+---

 ## 💰 Business Impact & ROI